-Assignment is made by selecting a source, and an input, and selecting Patch.
+Assignment is made by selecting a source, massignment and an input, here and selecting Patch.

-The input source label will appear in the channel input label field and on the fader on the console (if that input, 1 or 2, is selected on the Input/Output panel).
+The input source label will appear in the channel input label field and on the fader's display (if that input, 1 or 2, is selected on the Input/Output controls).
 By selecting the label cell on the screen, the input name can be edited.
 The new name is stored with the channel input and replaces the source label on the fader display.